Grow your sales and generate more revenue from marketing automation!

 Pros & Cons of ConvertKit

 ConvertKit is built primarily with bloggers and content marketers in mind, with opt-in forms that look great alongside or in front of WordPress page and post content.
-While it packs some great features into a user friendly UI, it does have some minor shortcomings compared to other tools.
+While it packs some great features into a user friendly UI, it ain’t perfect.

-- ConvertKit’s opt-in forms easily integrate with WordPress through the official ConvertKit plugin, making it easy to add forms as widgets, modal pop-ups or in page or blog post content.
+- Easy WordPress Integration: You use WordPress, right?
+ConvertKit’s opt-in forms easily integrate with WordPress through the official ConvertKit plugin, making it easy to add forms as widgets, modal pop-ups or in page or blog post content.

 - Email courses are easy to create and modify, with a drag and drop interface that lets you rearrange emails in seconds.
 Automation rules are equally simple, with no development experience required to create powerful automated email campaigns.

-- ConvertKIt sends clean, beautiful and readable emails that look great on desktop and on mobile.
+- ConvertKit sends clean, readable emails that look great on desktop and on mobile.

-- KPIs like open rate, click rate and daily subscriptions are all visible within the ConvertKit UI, making it easy to stay on top of the most important metrics for your email marketing campaigns.
+- KPIs like open rate, click rate and daily subscriptions are all visible within the ConvertKit UI.

-- No free trial is available, although ConvertKit does offer a 30 day money back guarantee if the software doesn’t live up to your expectations.
+- No free trial (they do offer a 30 day money back guarantee)

 ConvertKit packs great email marketing automation features into a user friendly product.
-If you run a blog or content-based website and want to start using email marketing, it’s hard to find an application that offers better ease of use than this.
+If you run a blog or content-based website and want to level up your email marketing, it’s hard to find an application that offers better ease of use than Convertkit.

 Pros & Cons of ActiveCampaign